It’s like the phrase says: we all scream for ice cream. Here’s our recommended sweet-treat spots for a warm summer day!

 Like most good ice cream shops, this city institution offers a variety of flavors to make a cone or “Twister” (their version of Dairy Queen’s Blizzard) extra delicious.
 What makes Twist Cone stand out are a) the rotating Italian Ice flavors and b) the option to get candy eyeballs on your cone.
 Ask for “eyes” and you’ll see—pun intended—what we mean.

 Not much has changed since the first B&G Milkyway opened as a drive-in restaurant in 1954.
 That’s just the way customers like it.
-The ice cream—now available at three locations in southwestern South Dakota—is still made according to the original owners’ recipe, so anyone with a taste for old-fashioned ice cream is likely to leave a B&G very, very happy.
+The oldest still-operating restaurant in Sioux Falls serves ice cream—now available at three locations in southwestern South Dakota—that's still made according to the original owners’ recipe, so anyone with a taste for old-fashioned ice cream is likely to leave a B&G very, very happy.

 Located in a beautiful sandstone building along the Historic Commercial District Walking Tour, this place is all about happy hearts and tummies.
 Missions accomplished.
 The flavors rotate and the customer smiles never waver.
 In the owners’ own words, “ride yo’ bike, use yo’ feet…to Old City Hall on Main Street!”